 Dart of Folkston

 This hand-painted verse and vignettes appear to have been copied from a transfer found on Staffordshire pottery (shown right).
 The (presumed) Staffordshire jug is canary yellow with silver resist.
 However, both Sunderland and Newcastle potteries also made canary yellow wares, so the attribution needs some work.
 The pink-lustre jug is unmistakably Dixon Austin.

 Large scale industrial growth led to the formation of friendly societies in the first part of the 19th century and beyond.
 Members paid a subscription and were insured against illness and death.
 The Sunderland Museum records the first friendly society lodge opening in Sunderland in 1832.
-The decorative style of the jugs below suggests they were painted in the late 1820s to early 1830s during the Dixon, Austin & Co partnership at the Sunderland / Garrison Pottery.
+However, the decorative style of the jugs below suggests they were painted in the mid to late 1820s during the Dixon, Austin & Co partnership at the Sunderland / Garrison Pottery.

 An alternative rendering of the Smiths' Arms.